alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 The helper function `audio.visualize_track_timeline()` now renders a more "DAW-like" timeline view using **Plotly**.
 Each track lane is drawn similar to clips in a digital audio workstation, making it easier to see how binaural voices, vocals, sound effects and background noise overlap.
-Pass the same JSON structure used for audio generation to this function and it will display (or save) the interactive timeline.
+Pass the track definition (as shown above) to this function and it will display (or save) the interactive timeline.
 You can zoom, pan and hover to inspect specific segments.
 Individual voices and overlay clips are color-coded within their categories and labeled using their descriptions (or filenames if no description